sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 It's not just "working out loud"

-You also need to enable and encourage contributions!
+You need to enable and encourage contributions!

 Note: